 Many people make the mistake of trying to show off in their writing.
-They use fancy words, confusing language and flowery descriptions.
-This leaves readers scratching their heads and wondering what is going on, but there’s a better way.
+They use fancy words, confusing language, and flowery descriptions.
+That can leave readers scratching their heads and wondering what is going on, but there’s a better way.

 Keep it simple.
 Write your content as if you’re having a conversation with friends.
 You wouldn’t try to befuddle your friends, so why do it to your readers?

-Nobody likes to be talked down to.
-Smug writers who try to belittle their readers always alienate their audience and writers who are too formal bore everyone to tears.
+Nobody likes to feel that someone is talking down to them.
+Smug writers who try to belittle their readers always alienate their audience, and writers who are too formal bore everyone to tears.
 By creating content that’s conversational and casual feeling, you can get your point across without confusing or boring your audience.